-Grace Coolidge, keenly interested in history, studied old photographs of White House rooms and was disappointed to find very few original furnishings in the house.
+First Lady Grace Coolidge, keenly interested in history, studied old photographs of White House rooms and was disappointed to find very few original furnishings in the house.
 She obtained a resolution from Congress to provide for the acceptance of treasured objects as gifts to a permanent collection, establishing the White House as a museum.
-In 1925 an advisory committee of experts was appointed to evaluate and make recommendations on the décor of state rooms and to review offers of gifts.
+In 1925 an advisory committee of experts was appointed to evaluate and make recommendations on the décor of State Rooms and to review offers of gifts.
 When she crocheted a coverlet for the “Lincoln Bed”, Grace Coolidge hoped to start a tradition where each first lady would leave a meaningful memento of life in the White House.

-Interest in the White House grew after President and Mrs. Herbert Hoover took up residence in 1929.
+Interest in the White House grew after President Herbert Hoover and First Lady Lou Hoover took up residence in 1929.
 Lou Hoover appreciated the historic importance of White House furnishings and introduced a collection of historical paintings, portraits, and objects into the Entrance Hall where visitors gathered before tours.
 The first lady also initiated a study to record all of the White House’s historic objects.
 Mrs. Hoover created “The Monroe Room” on the second floor as a tribute to President James Monroe.
 This sitting room had been used as the historic Cabinet Room and a presidential study before 1930.
 Mrs. Hoover furnished the room (today’s Treaty Room) with reproductions of several pieces of Monroe’s furniture, a French mahogany table from 1817, and other Monroe-associated objects from the White House collection.

 In 1933, Franklin and Eleanor Roosevelt moved into the White House in the midst of the Great Depression.
-In addition to two van loads of personal possessions the Roosevelts brought with them, the first lady ordered tables, a mirror, stool and bedsteads from the Val-Kill Furniture Shop.
+In addition to two van loads of personal possessions the Roosevelts brought with them, the first lady ordered tables, a mirror, stools, and bedsteads from the Val-Kill Furniture Shop.
 She co-founded the company in 1927 to provide employment for men in the Hyde Park, New York region.
 To accommodate the entertaining by the Roosevelts, a new state dinner service was ordered from Lenox and new glassware service was ordered.
 In 1938, Steinway and Sons donated a unique piano designed specially for the White House.